 Belemnites lived during the periods of Earth history known as the Jurassic and Cretaceous; together, these represent a time interval of about 135 million years.
-The Jurassic Period began about 201 million years ago, and the Cretaceous ended about 66 million years ago.
+The Jurassic Period began about 201 million years ago and the Cretaceous Period ended about 66 million years ago.

 The belemnites became extinct at the end of the Cretaceous Period, at roughly the same time as the dinosaurs disappeared.
-However, we know a lot about them because they are commonly found as fossils, formed when the remains of traces of the animal became buried in sediment that later solidified into rock.
+However, we know a lot about them because they are commonly found as fossils, formed when the remains of traces of the animal became buried by sediments that later solidified into rock.

 In the animal’s tail, the skeleton formed a bullet-shaped feature sometimes referred to as a guard, but more correctly termed a rostrum (plural: rostra).
 These are the parts that are normally found as fossils.

 The rostrum probably acted as a counterbalance to the head and tentacles (or arms) during swimming.

 The rostrum is composed of fibrous calcite crystals arranged at right-angles to the surface.
 There may also be a concentric pattern, like the growth-rings of a tree trunk; the paler layers are composed of nearly pure calcite but the darker layers are discoloured by the presence of organic matter.
 These ‘rings’ represent the growth of the animal, probably over a period of months.

 As well as the rostrum, strongly curved, sharp hooks made of chitin are sometimes preserved as fossils.
 These hooks were attached to the belemnite’s tentacles and were probably used for grasping and holding prey such as other molluscs, small fish and crustaceans.
 Larger hooks may have been used in mating.

 Belemnites had 10 tentacles, each equipped with 30–50 pairs of hooks.